AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 De-abstract the internet.
 The internet seems big, huge, infinite.
 What is it really?
 It's wires, and waves (and occasionally, joking aside, [pipes](https://www.windsystemsmag.com/the-latest-advancements-in-submarine-cables-protection/)) all put to the purpose of connecting people to each other.

-The internet then is the series of connections between people, at a huge scale.
+The internet then is the series of connections between [people](https://adactio.com/journal/18337), at a huge scale.
 Not everyone is connected to everyone, but if you're on the internet, you're connecting to *someone*.
 So it isn't so much a world wide web as it is world wide **webs**.

-The future core of a internet [humane](https://humanewebmanifesto.com/) internet,  if we are going to be able to use it to do the essential work of surviving this century, is a series of linked routes that stick us all together and support our communities.
+The future core of a internet [humane](https://humanewebmanifesto.com/) internet,  if we are going to be able to use it to do the essential work of surviving this century, is a series of linked routes that stick us all together and supports our communities.

 This is what the internet needs to accomplish.
 How to we make that happen?
 How do we improve not just our telecommunication platform but leverage it towards a better world for all participants?